Need to know

-At such low prices, these might certainly be tempting deals, but how do these Aldi bargains really rate for quality and are they worth buying?
+At such a low price, it's certainly a tempting deal.
+But how does this Aldi bargain really rate for quality – and is it worth buying?

 Spoiler alert!
 Bauhn's track record on tech doesn't paint a pretty picture

-Our TV experts haven't reviewed these exact models yet (stay tuned), as Aldi products pop up at short notice and usually sell out quickly.
-But we have tested previous Aldi TVs and soundbars in our labs and – spoiler alert! – Bauhn's track record on tech doesn't paint a pretty picture.
+Our TV experts haven't reviewed the 70-inch model yet, as Aldi products pop up at short notice and usually sell out quickly.
+But we have tested other Aldi TVs in our labs and – spoiler alert! – Bauhn's track record on tech doesn't paint a pretty picture.

 We spoke to our in-house TV expert Denis Gallagher about their patchy performance and what you need to know before queuing up outside Aldi at sunrise.

 Bauhn to be bad?

-There's no arguing Aldi do some products really well.
+There's no arguing Aldi does some products really well.
 Cheap ski gear and grocery staples, for sure.
 Electronics, not so much.

-Our experts have lab-tested a range of Bauhn TVs and soundbars over recent years, and one thing's been consistent – they've all received pretty average scores.
+Our experts have lab tested a range of Bauhn TVs over recent years, and one thing's been consistent – they've all received pretty average scores.
 Unfortunately, in this case, it seems you get what you pay for.